The

 are no lines that close the shape of the cub, the flowers

-and leaves give enough fragmentary information to our brains
+and leaves give enough fragmentary information to our

-'illusory figures'.
-The mental phenomenon in which shapes
+are called 'illusory figures'.
+The mental phenomenon

 Chris